entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Eurycaraspis incilis* should be revised from - to ?, because of no preserved mandible.

 295. Extensive flange composed of prearticular and Meckelian bone that extends beyond ventral edge of outer dermal series: (0) absent; (1) present.